65 Roses Story

 The Weiss brothers: Richard, 5; Arthur, 7; and Anthony, 16 months.

-The "65 Roses" story has captured the hearts and emotions of all who have heard it.
-And the rose, a symbol of love, has come to represent the CF community.
+The “65 Roses” story has captured the hearts and emotions of all who have heard it.
+The rose, appropriately the ancient symbol of love, has become a symbol of the Cystic Fibrosis Foundation.

 65 Roses Day

-You're invited to join the 65 Roses® Club, a dedicated group of CF Foundation donors determined to help us find a cure for CF by providing monthly support.
-There are many benefits to becoming a member of the 65 Roses® Club.
-Help accelerate progress and join today
+You're invited to join the 65 Roses® Club, a dedicated group of CF Foundation donors determined to help us find a cure for CF by providing a steady, reliable stream of support that enables the Foundation to fund highly innovative research and drug development, and provide high-quality, specialized care for people with CF.

 65 Roses® is a registered trademark of the Cystic Fibrosis Foundation.